Corporate Transparency Act (CTA): Current Filing Requirements

 There are also some companies that are exempt (23 exemptions) from reporting in this manner.
 Such as companies that already provide information to a relevant government agency heavily regulated companies, and larger companies.
 The Act explicitly exempts entities such as:

 Most financial services institutions, including investment and accounting firms, banks and credit unions, as well as securities trading firms that report to and are regulated by government agencies such as the Securities and Exchange Commission, the Office of the Comptroller of the Currency or the FDIC.
 Churches, charities, and other non-profit organizations.
-As well as companies that employ more than 20 people, report revenues of more than US $5 million on tax returns, and have a physical presence in the U.S. (Click here to use our online wizard to determine if you qualify for an Exemption)
+As well as companies that employ more than 20 people, report revenues of more than US $5 million on tax returns, and have a physical presence in the U.S.

 How is the information collected going to be stored or distributed?